Illustration by Edpuzzle Staff

 What is the Station Rotation Model?

 The station rotation model takes this idea but has students rotate through different stations on a fixed schedule.
-As a result, you end up creating small learning communities where students can collaborate with their peers and teachers can work closely with individualized students.

 It’s recommended that students spend anywhere between 10-15 minutes at each station.
 But because kindergarteners and highschoolers have different attention spans (although it doesn’t always seem that way!), this amount of time can vary depending on age.